If you’re using mailfloss for Drip email verification, you have five options at your disposal.

-Before explaining the four options, make sure you have properly connected Drip to mailfloss.
+Before explaining the five options, make sure you have properly connected Drip to mailfloss.
 You only need to do this once and from then on mailfloss will be able to automatically perform email verifications for the connected Drip account.

 The first option “Manually decide action on bad emails” will display emails deemed invalid so you can decide an action on them, like so:

 With manual mode set, you can later decide to delete, unsubscribe, ignore, or report the status as incorrect for all contacts mailfloss determined as invalid.

 The second option “Unsubscribe bad emails” will unsubscribe the contact from Drip.
 This action is irreversible.
 You’ll see the contact in Drip in the “Unsubscribed” list.

 The third option “Delete bad emails” is also irreversible.
 Once deleted, the contact is gone for good and you won’t find it inside of Drip anymore.

 The fourth option is a little more advanced and intended for advanced users.
 It will update custom fields inside of Drip, which you can use to sync with your other databases and CRMs.